Skip to Main Content

 3. Refer to current evidence by using commentary services

-Commentary services are up to date, subject specific resources written by legal experts.
+Commentary services are up-to-date, subject-specific resources written by legal experts.
 They often contain more current information than books or encyclopaedias.
 Commentaries include relevant legislation, rules, practice directions and case law.
 Relying on case law and legislation, commentary services can provide authoritative statements of legal principles.

 4. Journals and journal articles will provide more in-depth analysis